Councillor: Shirley Garlett

 Council Service Manager:

 The Council Office for the Ward is located in Timber Creek and is the service centre for the nearby Indigenous communities of Muruning, Myatt, Gulardi, and Gilwi as well as further afield communities such as Bulla, Amanbidji and Menngen.

 Timber Creek Council Office employs 18 staff members with 39% of their employees being Indigenous which provides the core functions of Parks and Gardens, Waste Management, and Administration; and deliver the services of Community Night Patrol, Aged Care and Sports & Recreation.

 Timber Creek is located 286km south west of Katherine along the Victoria Highway and is 195km east of the Western Australian border along the same highway.

-Ngaliwurru and Ngarinyman are the main languages for this region however English is predominantly spoken.
-The Ngaliwurru and Nungali Aboriginal people are the original inhabitants and traditional owners of the lands surrounding the town.
-Their way of life remained unchanged for thousands of years until first contact with Europeans in the 19th century.
-The traditional name for the locality is "Makalamayi".
+Ngaliwurru and Ngarinyman are the main traditional languages for this region however English is predominantly spoken.
+The Ngaliwurru and Nungali Aboriginal people are the original inhabitants and Traditional Owners of the lands surrounding the town.